culturing/poems/Poems/2025-12-21/09 Feet Firmly Planted on Earth.md

 If so, then the answer is clear: we are meant to be.
 There are too many signs to ignore or write off as coincidence.
-Something is happening, something real, though the mind must play catchup and flail to understand... can it be that understanding is not needed here, that the pull of some unseen gravity works its power in a way much stronger than any mind?
+Something is happening, something real, though the mind must play catch-up and flail to understand... can it be that understanding is not needed here, that the pull of some unseen gravity works its power in a way much stronger than any mind?
 If so,